ErikaD88/Remote_Work_Mental_Health_Impact/README.md

 Question 1:
 How do stress levels vary across different industries in remote work environments?
-Curtis McMullen/Jim Cruz
+Curtis McMullen/Jim Cruz Healthcare industry has the largest average stress level compared to other industries in North America.
+The jobs in healthcare with highest average stress level is tied with HR and Marketing.
 Question 2:
 What is the impact of remote work on social isolation and work/life balance?